JamesCollerton/Programming_Challenges/README.md

-# Project_Euler
+# Project Euler

-Solutions to some of the Project Euler Exercises
+Solutions to some of the Project Euler Exercises.